Directory Guides Tools About 🆘 Crisis Contact Find Support Disclaimer Affiliate Disclosure

 If you're also navigating the benefits system alongside sensory support, our guide to claiming DLA for autistic children covers current rates and how to describe sensory needs on the form.

-My son is eight, non-speaking, and uses a combination.
-We keep a pair of 3M Peltor Kid defenders in his school bag at all times — they go on for assemblies, any loud activity, and on any day his school sends a note about something unexpected happening (a visitor, a special event).
-We have a second pair at home for specific events.
+The setup we hear most often from Kent families with a primary-school-age child runs like this: a pair of 3M Peltor Kid defenders lives in the school bag at all times — they go on for assemblies, any loud activity, and on any day the school flags something unexpected (a visitor, a special event).
+A second pair stays at home for events.

-For the car and for transit — which he finds hard because of the unpredictability of traffic noise — we use the Soundcore Q30 paired with his current audiobook obsession.
-The combination of familiar audio + ANC removes most of the ambient stress.
+For the car and public transport — hard for many children because traffic noise is unpredictable — the Soundcore Q30 paired with a favourite audiobook is the common combination.
+Familiar audio plus ANC removes most of the ambient stress.

 None of this is a script.
-Your child is different from mine.
-But I hope knowing what decisions I made and why makes your own choices slightly easier to navigate.
+Every child is different.
+But knowing what other families chose and why tends to make your own choices easier to navigate.

 📌 Remember: All Amazon links on this page use the affiliate tag sendpath-21.
 We earn a small commission at no extra cost to you, and it helps keep SENDPath running.
 We only link to products we've researched properly — nothing here is paid promotion.